Civic virtue: 19th to mid-20th century

 Civic virtues were especially important during the 19th and 20th century.
 Class and profession greatly affected the virtues of the individual, and there was a general division about what the best civic virtues were.
 Additionally several major ideologies came into being, each with their own ideas about civic virtues.

 Conservatism emphasized family values and obedience to the father and the state.
 Nationalism carried by masses of people made patriotism an important civic virtue.
 Liberalism combined republicanism with a belief in progress and liberalization based on capitalism.
 Civic virtues focused on individual behavior and responsibility were very important.
 Many liberals turned into socialists or conservatives in the end of the 19th century and early 20th century.
 Others became social liberals, valuing capitalism with a strong government to protect the poor.
 A focus on agriculture and landed nobility was supplanted by a focus on industry and civil society.

-An important civic virtue for socialists was that people be conscious of oppression within society and the forces which uphold the status quo.
-This consciousness should result in action to change the world for the good, so that everybody can become respectful citizens in a modern society.

-National Socialism, the German variant of twentieth century fascism whose precepts were laid out in Adolf Hitler's Mein Kampf, classified inhabitants of the ideal nation into three main hierarchical categories, each of which had different rights and duties in relation to the state: citizens, subjects, and aliens.
-The first category, citizens, were to possess full civic rights and responsibilities.
-Citizenship would be conferred only on those males of pure racial stock who had completed military service, and could be revoked at any time by the state.
-Only women who worked independently or who married a citizen could obtain citizenship for themselves.
-The second category, subjects, referred to all others who were born within the nation's boundaries who did not fit the racial criteria for citizenship.
-Subjects would have no voting rights, could not hold any position within the state, and possessed none of the other rights and civic responsibilities conferred on citizens.
-The final category, aliens, referred to those who were citizens of another state, who also had no rights: